 America's Federal Reserve is a primary source of information on wealth in America.
 The Federal Reserve tracks on a quarterly basis Current Net Worth (CNW) for American households.
-Figure 1 on page 7 illustrates the current trend line with respect to CNW for the period of 2000 through 2008.
+Figure 1 on page 7 illustrates the current trend line with respect to CNW for the period of 2000 through 2007.
 Aggregate CNW for the United States declined with the 2001 recession bottoming out in 2002 and has since increased through 2007.
+The current housing, inflation and stock market challenges will likely result in a drop in CNW in 2008 and possibly 2009.
+However, the longer term trend line is positive, reflecting the underlying economic strength of America's dynamic economy.